dbpedia/table-extractor/README.md

 Suppose that you have to analyze domain like basketball player and you read a table's header like `points`.

-In all sections that you will observe, this header is always associated to `totalPoints` of dbpedia ontology.
+In all sections you will observe that this header is always associated to `totalPoints` of dbpedia ontology.
 For this reason, I think that print only one time this header in `domain_settings.py` will help user that hasn't to rewrite a property n times.

 However you can put `-f` to 1, so same header will be printed several times over `domain_settings.py`